tamagusko/pothole-detection/README.md

 ## Support

 For issues, bug reports, and pull requests, please use this GitHub page.
-To contact Tiago Tamagusko directly, send an email to <tamagusko@gmail.com>.
+To contact me directly, send an email to <tamagusko@gmail.com>.

 ## License